CTForensics: A Comprehensive Dataset and Method for AI-Generated CT Image Detection: Related Work

-\textbf{Forgery CT Detection.} To ensure the privacy and security of users, some work \cite{prezja2022deepfake} has begun to focus on CT forgery detection.
+To ensure the privacy and security of users, some work \cite{prezja2022deepfake,solaiyappan2022machine} has begun to focus on CT forgery detection.
 MedForensics \cite{li2025toward} proposes a large-scale dataset that discusses six medical modalities, while BTD \cite{grabovski2025back} introduces a diffusion-based anomaly detection method for medical images.
-However, both methods share a common limitation in that they do not systematically evaluate model generalization across diverse CT generative methods; specifically, the former considers only one generation approach \cite{konz2024anatomically}, while the latter examines only two \cite{mirsky2019ct,rombach2022high}.
+However, both methods share a common limitation in that they do not systematically evaluate model generalization across diverse CT generative methods.
+Specifically, the former considers only one generation approach \cite{konz2024anatomically}, while the latter examines only two \cite{mirsky2019ct,rombach2022high}.
 Most methods conduct a standard convolutional network \cite{he2016deep} or their variants to extract discriminative features for CT forgery detection.
 For example, MedNet \cite{albahli2024mednet} proposes a customized EfficientNetV2-based \cite{tan2021efficientnetv2} model with a spatial–channel attention mechanism to detect lung CT deepfakes.
+However, these architectures are insufficient to fully capture forgery artifacts in CT images.
+In contrast, to fully address the CT forgery detection task, we first propose a comprehensive dataset named CTForensics, which contains ten diverse generative methods.
+Moreover, we introduce ESF-CTFD, which combines a Wavelet-Enhanced Central Stem, Multi-Scale Spatial Aggregation, and a Frequency-Aware Prediction Block to capture CT-specific forgery artifacts.